wevm/viem/site/docs/actions/test/introduction.md

+---
+head:
+  - - meta
+    - property: og:title
+      content: Introduction to Test Actions
+  - - meta
+    - name: description
+      content: A brief introduction on what Test Actions are in viem.
+  - - meta
+    - property: og:description
+      content: A brief introduction on what Test Actions are in viem.

+---

 # Introduction to Test Actions

 Test Actions are actions that map one-to-one with "test" Ethereum RPC methods (`evm_mine`, `anvil_setBalance`, `anvil_impersonate`, etc).
 They are used with a [Test Client](/docs/clients/test).